-Taking too much alcohol can prevent you from reaping the rewards from all the work you have put into exercise.
+Taking too much alcohol can prevent you from reaping the rewards of all the work you have put into exercise throughout the year.
 If you are aiming for a healthy weight and more energy to stay engaged and active in the new year, you might want to consider drinking less and more wisely.
-Alcohol is one of the greatest sources of hidden calories in our diets, containing 7 calories per gram while a gram of protein or carbohydrate contains only 4 calories.
-Just one 440ml can of premium lager contains 260 calories.
+Alcohol is one of the greatest sources of hidden calories in our diets, containing 7 calories per gram, while a gram of protein or carbohydrate contains only 4 calories of energy.

 You may have started your night out with the best of dietary intentions.
-After a couple of glasses of beer or wine and a tequila shot, you feel in need of a packet of crisps, chips or a kilogram of roasted meat to soak up some of the alcohol.
-Some drinks also come with mixers, sugary drinks like a tonic, ginger ale, and coke add roughly 50 calories per mini bottle.
+After a couple of glasses of beer or wine and a tequila shot, you feel in need of a packet of crisps, chips, or a kilogram of roasted meat to soak up some of the alcohol.
+Some drinks also come with mixers; sugary drinks like tonic, ginger ale, and coke add roughly 50 calories per mini bottle.
 Be sure to keep everything in moderation during this season.

-Next time you are going out for a party, you might need to make the following considerations;
+During this period of Christmas, when going out for a party, you might need to make the following considerations:

 - Don’t go out thirsty.
 If you are thirsty when you start your night out, make sure your first drink is alcohol-free.

 - Don’t drink on an empty stomach.
 It takes about an hour to metabolize a unit of alcohol.
 Eat before you go out because it takes much longer if your stomach is empty at the outset.